dawnofman/cross-platform-mobile/README.md

-# Cross Platform Mobile
+**# Cross Platform Mobile**

-This is for Cross Platform Mobile Applications
+This is for Cross Platform Mobile Applications.

-Irfan & Vajesh are here to work together in this project.
+> Irfan & Vajesh are here to work together in this project